kenellorando/cadence/cadence/README.md

 # CadenceRadio

-**Cadence** is a web radio API server.
-It prepares and communicates data between independent stream software _Icecast_, audio client _Liquidsoap_, and a _Postgres_ database, allowing radio administrators to broadcast audio on the filesystem to the internet while allowing users to search for music and make song requests through a custom web frontend.
+**Cadence** is an API server for stream software _Icecast_ and audio client _Liquidsoap_.
+It allows you to broadcast audio on the filesystem to the internet while allowing users to search for music and make song requests through a browser frontend.

-In the current iteration (4.x) of Cadence, no frontend framework is employed and the backend is written in Go.
 For questions and comments, you are welcome to [open a discussion](https://github.com/kenellorando/cadence/discussions) on Github.

 Check it out in action: [https://cadenceradio.com/](https://cadenceradio.com/).